Alan Richardson (footballer, born 1940): After Richmond

 Halfway through the 1969 season he was released to South Melbourne, and he continued to play with them until the end of 1970.

-He was also the captain-coach of the East Devonport Football Club and the Irymple Football Club (in 1974).
+Following the end of his VFL career, Richardson moved to Tasmania to captain-coach the North West Football Union (NWFU) club East Devonport before temporarily returning to Victoria to captain coach the Irymple Football Club in 1974.

-He also served several terms as President of the East Devonport Football Club.
+Richardson also served several terms as President of the East Devonport Football Club.
 He died in 2015, aged 74.